 The Scheme will usually have at least 40 share holdings.
-Investments that exceed 3% of a single company's shares
+Investments that exceed 3% of a single company's shares are limited to a maximum of 20% of the Scheme's assets.

 Type of Fund

 The Scheme was authorised on 11 August 1989 and the trust deed is dated 2 August 1989 (as amended).